Anomalous Transport Signatures in Weyl Semimetals with Point Defects

 where $\mathcal{H}_{v}$ is the Hamiltonian with random point defects, $\mathscr{V}^{i}=(i/\hbar)[\mathcal{H}_{v},\hat{x}_{i}]$ is the velocity operator along $\hat{x}_{i}$\,\footnote{We will drop the $i$ index, since the system has (on average) a cubic symmetry.}, $\textrm{Tr}$ is the trace operation and $\av{\cdots}$ represents the configurational average over the vacancy distribution.
 The numerical evaluation of Eq.\,(\ref{eq:KuboGreenwood_Dirac}) is carried out with the efficient single-shot Chebyshev Polynomial Green's Function method\,\citep{Ferreira2015,Joao2020}, and requires a broadening of the Dirac-$\delta$ functions by a spectral resolution $\eta\gtrsim\delta\varepsilon$, where $\delta\varepsilon$ is the mean-level spacing.
 We note that the broadening parameter can alternatively be viewed as playing the role of a\emph{ }phenomenological self-energy with origin in electron-phonon scattering events\,\citep{Thouless1981}.
 Because we are interested in disorder-limited charge carrier transport, hereafter we focus on the behavior of $\sigma_{\textrm{dc}}$ in the thermodynamic limit with $\eta\rightarrow\delta\varepsilon$.
 In Fig.\,\ref{fig-03}, we present the fully converged results of our Kubo simulations with spectral resolutions down to $\eta\!=\!5\times10^{-4}\hbar v/a$.
 Strikingly, these results show that the WSM dc-conductivity is strongly non monotonic at low energies, which makes point defects strong contenders for studies of quantum interference effects by means of standard electrical transport measurements at zero magnetic fields.
 Indeed, the Fermi level dependence of $\sigma_{\!\textrm{dc}}^{xx}$ is seen to nicely track the oscillatory behavior of the DoS (see Fig.\,\ref{fig-03}), confirming the intuition that the novel spectral fingerprints of point defects are reflected on the linear-response properties.
-Additionally, our quantum transport simulations reveal that the spectral convergence rate (which measures how quick the conductivity curves saturate with decreasing $\eta$) is strongly dependent on the precise Fermi level location in the low energy regime.
+We expect this oscillatory behavior in the dc-conductivity to remain visible up to moderate temperatures (on the order of $100\,K$) as long as the oscillation scale ($\sim0.01\,\hbar v/a$) remains sizable compared to the thermal broadening (see SM\,\citep{SuppMat} for additional discussions).{} Additionally, our quantum transport simulations reveal that the spectral convergence rate (which measures how quickly the conductivity curves saturate with decreasing $\eta$) is strongly dependent on the precise Fermi level location in the low energy regime.
 We attribute this effect to a strong energy dependence of the disorder self-energy and related elastic scattering times\,\citep{Joao2021}.
 Indeed, the dips observed at the resonant energies signal a \textit{strong suppression of electron diffusivity. }\textit{\emph{This is a signature of}}\emph{ }scattering cross-sections that are enhanced at these energies\,\citep{Elattari2000} by coherent multiple scattering processes among a few vacancies (see also Ref.\,\citep{Pires2022}).